English for restaurant waiters: Taking customers' orders and serving food exercise

 Close

-6. A polite thing for a waiter to say to customers after he has given them their main course dish, is
+6. A polite thing for a waiter/waitress to say to customers after they have given them their main course dish, is

 I hope you enjoy your meal: